Roux: Ingredients

-In Cajun cuisine, roux is made with lard, oil, or meat, poultry, or bacon drippings instead of butter.
-It is often cooked to a medium or dark brown color, which lends much richness of flavor, but makes it thinner.
+Instead of butter, in Cajun cuisine roux is made with lard, oil, or drippings from meat, poultry, or bacon.
+It is often cooked to a medium or dark brown color, which lends considerable richness of flavor while making it thinner.

-Central European cuisine often uses rendered lard or more recently vegetable oil instead of butter for the preparation of roux.
+Central European cuisine often uses rendered lard or, more recently, vegetable oil instead of butter for the preparation of roux.